seal331/hidens-website/README.md

 `APRILFOOLS_2022`: Enables the April Fools day holiday page that was used in 2022.

+`APRILFOOLS_2023`: Enables the April Fools day holiday page was inteded to be used in 2023, but was cancelled due to a tornado hitting my city at the time.

-`APRILFOOLS_2023`: Enables the April Fools day holiday page that will be used in 2023.
+`APRILFOOLS_2024`: Enables the April FOols day holiday page that will be used in 2024.

 You must create `settings_local.py` to start the server.
 However, you do not need to add content the the file.
 If the file is empty, the default options in `settings.py` will be used instead.